Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 >
 > For example, `nvm install 10.16` installs node 10.16 which was the latest version of Node at the time this was written
 >
-> Use nvm to select and use the a specific version of node: `nvm use 10.16` uses Node version 10.16.
+> Use nvm to select and use a specific version of node: `nvm use 10.16` uses Node version 10.16.

 # Run Your App